Mafiamaxi/Yeilding-Jack-A3-Project-1/README.md

 Instructions on how to play this game:
 Use (WASD) keys to move
 avoid blue obstacles for as long as possible
-It's game over when your health hits zero
+It will reset (game over) when your health hits zero